-The rotator cuff is the group of muscles and tendons which stabilizes the shoulder and allows you to move your arm away from your body.
-A rotator cuff tear is quite simply a tear of your shoulder’s rotator cuff tendons.
-A rotator cuff tear can occur in three ways – sports injury, trauma or repetitive overuse.
-Most rotator cuff tears will require surgery that repairs the damaged tendon, restore range of motion and function.
+The rotator cuff is the group of muscles and tendons that stabilizes the shoulder and allows you to move your arm away from your body.
+A rotator cuff tear is simply a tear of your shoulder’s rotator cuff tendons.
+A rotator cuff tear can occur in three ways – sports injury, trauma, or repetitive overuse.
+Most rotator cuff tears will require surgery that repairs the damaged tendon, as well as restores range of motion and function to the area.
 A double row procedure, or double rotator cuff repair, better restores normal anatomy and should be the treatment of choice.

 How is Double Rotator Cuff Surgery Performed?

 Dr. Goradia of G2 Orthopedics performs most double rotator cuff repairs via arthroscopic surgery.
 The video below explains how Dr. Goradia repairs these tears with real footage of an arthroscopic repair.

 After cleaning up areas of bursitis he removes the torn edges of the rotator cuff and residual tissue on the bone, which leaves a healthy surface to re-attach the tendon.
 Then, a small hole is made in the bone, an anchor inserted and suture tape is attached to the anchor.
 The Arthrex anchor Dr. Goradia uses is made of material that will actually turn into bone over time.

 In double rotator cuff surgery the two sets of fiber tape are crisscrossed over top of the rotator cuff tissue and secured to the bone with additional anchors.
 This is called a lateral row.